Skip to main content

 • Demonstrate understanding of the Code of Ethics and Code of Conduct (MPSW 20), ethical principles, and boundaries applied to specific ethical dilemmas when experiencing ethical challenges, utilizing the Nine-Step Ethical-Decision Making Model.

-This program satisfies the Wisconsin Social Worker’s Ethics and Boundaries requirements for licensing.
+This program meets Wisconsin Ethics and Boundaries continuing education requirements for human service professionals.

 Who should attend